Iain Hume

 Iain Edward Hume (born 30 October 1983) is a soccer manager and former professional soccer player who played as a forward.

 He began his career at Tranmere Rovers in 2000, and six years later moved to Leicester City for an initial £500,000 fee.
 Three years later he was signed by Barnsley for £1.2 million, where he suffered a serious head injury in a match against Sheffield United.
 He later played for Preston North End, and was loaned to Doncaster Rovers and Fleetwood Town, where he won League One and the League Two play-offs respectively.

 In 2014, Hume joined Kerala Blasters FC of the newly formed Indian Super League, and played the next two seasons with Atlético de Kolkata, winning the 2016 ISL season before returning to Kerala Blasters in 2017–18 Indian Super League.
 He then played for FC Pune City next season in ISL.

 Hume was born in Edinburgh, Scotland, but played internationally for Canada.
 He debuted for them in 2003 and represented the nation at three CONCACAF Gold Cups.

+Early life

+Hume was born in Edinburgh to Scottish parents.
+At the age of one, he relocated to Canada with his family and was raised in Brampton, Ontario.

+Whilst on tour with the Canada under-18 team, a 15-year-old Hume played a friendly match against English club Tranmere Rovers.
+Hume joined Tranmere on trial, eventually signing for the club after impressing for their under-16 team.